Nikos-Stuff/hosting/src/content/legal/hosting_privacy.md

 # 6) Data Retention

-- Data is stored as long as your account exists and is active.
+- Personal data is stored only as long as your account is active.
-- Server data may be deleted if accounts are inactive or voluntarily deleted.
+- Server data is deleted when accounts are voluntarily deleted or inactive.
-- Minimal logs may be retained for security and operational purposes.
+- Minimal logs are retained temporarily for operational and security purposes.
+- Once all servers are deleted and an account removal request is processed, all related personal data is permanently deleted.

 ---